rhinolabs/boilr/apps/docs/README.md

 # Boilr's webpage

-A modern documentation website built with Astro and Starlight, providing comprehensive guides and resources for the Boilr project.
+A modern documentation website built with Astro and Starlight, providing comprehensive guides and resources for the BoilrJs project.

 ### Development